John Dankosky

 John Dankosky (August 14) is a radio journalist and moderator, who is currently Director of News and Audio for the public radio program Science Friday.
-During a 25-year career at Connecticut Public Radio he founded the PRNDI award-winning program, Where We Live.
+During a 25-year career at Connecticut Public Radio, he founded the national award-winning program Where We Live.

 Biography

 Originally from Pittsburgh, Dankosky is a veteran public radio broadcaster, who began his career in 1988 at WDUQ.
-After moving to Connecticut in 1994, Dankosky founded the daily talk show Where We Live and co-founded the New England News Collaborative.
-He has also reported for National Public Radio, worked on the collaborative public radio project America Amplified and has edited award-winning documentaries on Connecticut history, 9/11, and the mental health of children.
-He currently hosts the podcasts Steady Habits and Untold for the online news organization The Connecticut Mirror, and serves as fill-in host on Science Friday.
-He is a frequent moderator for The Connecticut Forum.
+After moving to Connecticut in 1994, Dankosky founded the daily talk shows Where We Live and The Wheelhouse, co-founded the New England News Collaborative and its weekly news program NEXT.
+He has also reported for National Public Radio, worked on the collaborative public radio project America Amplified has edited award-winning documentaries on Connecticut history, 9/11, and the mental health of children, and has co-produced recordings of traditional musicians who made their homes in Connecticut.
+He currently hosts the podcasts Steady Habits and Untold for the online news organization The Connecticut Mirror, and serves as fill-in host and news director of Science Friday.
+He is a frequent moderator for The Connecticut Forum, The International Festival of Arts & Ideas, and narrator for Christmas Angelicus, the annual holiday concert performed by Chorus Angelicus.
 Dankosky has worked as a journalism professor at Quinnipiac University and Central Connecticut State University, where he served as the first Robert C. Vance Endowed Chair in Journalism.